Digest fats and proteins comfortably; perfect for GAPS, Paleo and real foods diets

 Plus, thanks to the modest amounts of HCl – a mere 200 mg per capsule – you can calibrate it to your clients’ needs.
 Unlike other HCl supplements that start at 600 mg or more, GutZyme® HCl allows you to figure out what works best for your clients.

-Take one capsule before each meal.
-GutZyme® HCl contains HCl (hydrochloric acid) an important ingredient for people with low stomach acid production.
+Take 2 capsules before each meal, or as guided by a healthcare professional.
+GutZyme® HCl contains HCl (hydrochloric acid), an important ingredient for people with low stomach acid production.

 Ready to help your clients get their digestive systems on track with GutZyme® HCl?